CruiseOutlook

 Top Things to Do

-• Explore the historic Old Port (Vieux-Port) and enjoy the bustling atmosphere.
+• Explore the historic Vieux Port (Old Port) and its bustling fish market.

 • Visit the iconic Basilique Notre-Dame de la Garde for panoramic views of the city.

-• Stroll through Le Panier, Marseille’s oldest neighborhood, filled with colorful streets and local art.
+• Stroll through Le Panier, the oldest district in Marseille, with its colorful streets and local art.

 Typical Weather

 Marseille enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early fall when temperatures are pleasant, while winter can be rainy and cooler.
+The best time to visit is from late spring to early fall when temperatures are pleasant, while winter can be rainy and cooler, making it less ideal for outdoor activities.

 What to Pack